 - Sadistic Choice: Given to King by Pete.
 He must either become Pete's avatar or return to life as a human.
 The sadistic part comes from the day he chose to give this ultimatum: King's wedding day.

-- Samus is a Girl: People often mistake Grape for a boy; she is, in fact, a girl.
+- Samus Is a Girl: People often mistake Grape for a boy; she is, in fact, a girl.
 In fact, other cats sometimes have problems telling.
+Even Peanut, Grape's best friend, couldn't tell.

 - Screw the Rules, I Have Money!: The Milton ferrets tend to take this view, buying whatever catches their fancy even if the law or rules don't allow it: